Enquire

 Begin your tea escapade with a 'tea experience' that transcends mere sipping.
 Wander through beautifully manicured tea estates as you learn the art and science of plucking tea leaves, discovering the nuances of cultivation amidst the misty mountains.

-After the tea plucking learning experience, engage in a lesson into the heart of tea-leaf processing until it reaches its final form with a factory tour.
-Witness the intricate process of withering, rolling, oxidising, and drying, all orchestrated with traditional techniques passed down through generations.
-Learn about the various grades and typologies of tea.
-Marvel at the science and craftsmanship behind every cup of Ceylon Tea.
+Once the tea plucking experience is over, head to the factory and engage in a lesson in tea-leaf processing with a factory tour.
+The tour will showcase the intricate process of tea withering, rolling, oxidising, and drying, using traditional techniques passed down through generations.
+Learn about tea's various grades and typologies, admiring the process and craftsmanship behind every cup of Ceylon Tea.

 After immersing yourselves in the artistry of tea production, indulge in a sensory exploration through a tea-tasting session.
 Savour the diverse flavours and aromas reminiscent of a romantic wine-tasting affair as you discern the subtle distinctions of each brew.